 Tours of the White House are available on a first-come, first-served basis for groups of 10 or more and must be requested in advance through one's member of Congress.
 If you haven't planned ahead and reserved a tour, you can still sample some of the history of the White House by visiting the White House Visitor Center.
 The National Park Service offers interpretive programs and special events at various times throughout the year.

-Renovation Plans: The White House Visitor Center will close on Sunday, July 22, 2012 to undergo renovations that will provide a dramatically improved experience for visitors.
-On Saturday, July 28, 2012, a temporary visitor facility will open at the Ellipse Visitor Pavilion near the corner of 15th and E Streets, NW. and it will remain open until the rehabilitation project is completed.
+Renovation Plans: The White House Visitor Center is currently closed to undergo renovations that will provide a dramatically improved experience for visitors.
+A temporary visitor facility is open at the Ellipse Visitor Pavilion near the corner of 15th and E Streets, NW. and it will remain open until the rehabilitation project is completed.
 The project is a public private endeavor between the National Park Service and the White House Historical Association.
 Clark Construction Group, LLC will be managing the construction and engineering portion of the project.
-The Visitor Center is expected to be closed for approximately 15 months.
+The Visitor Center is expected to reopen in late 2013.

 Improvements to the Visitor Center will include interactive exhibits and a model of the White House, as well as a new permanent museum gallery, a temporary exhibit area, an improved book sales area, visitor information facilities, and opportunities for children and families to connect to the history of the White House and President’s Park in new ways.